confusedSerge/homepage/README.md

 ## License

-License to my code can be found [here](LICENSE).
-The licenses for the libraries used can be found in the [LICENSE.DEPENDENCIES.md](LICENSE.DEPENDENCIES.md) file.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+Note that this only extends to my code and other modules, fonts, etc. are licensed under their respective licenses and do not fall under this license.
+You can find the licenses of the different modules [here](/LICENSE.DEPENDENCIES.md).
+If you find any license violations, please contact me immediately, as this is not intended.

 ## Contributing